Michigan Republicans propose slew of election changes

 “Gov. Whitmer believes our state has a duty to protect the freedom to vote in Michigan, and any piece of legislation that seeks to take away a person’s right to vote or creates barriers to voting is a non-starter,” spokesman Bobby Leddy said, referencing voters’ approval of the ballot initiative that expanded voting rights.

 Democratic Secretary of State Jocelyn Benson last year mass mailed millions of unsolicited absentee ballot applications to voters who were not already on permanent lists, saying it was a way to encourage safe voting during the pandemic.
 Republicans challenged the move, but it was upheld in court.

 One bill would bar Benson and future secretaries of state from taking similar action again.
-Another would ban governments from providing prepaid postage on ballot envelopes— which some communities such as the state’s second-largest county, Oakland, did in the fall.
+Another would ban governments from providing prepaid postage on ballot envelopes.
 The legislation also would allow larger municipalities to start processing absentee ballots the day before an election.

 “For our democratic system to work, we must ensure the people of Michigan have the ability and opportunity to exercise their right to vote and have confidence in the fairness and accuracy of elections,” said a key sponsor, Republican Sen. Ruth Johnson of Holly, a former secretary of state.

 Benson, clerks and voting-rights groups criticized the legislation.
 Democratic Sen. Erika Geiss of Taylor called it “an unconscionable resurrection of Jim Crow designed to keep Black and brown Americans from fully participating in the democratic process.”
 She noted that a broad coalition of top government and industry officials had declared the 2020 election the most secure in American history.